 Can Gluten Free Stollen be made dairy free?

-> Although I haven’t specifically tested a dairy free version, the dairy ingredients (butter, milk and milk powder) can be easily subbed for dairy free alternatives.
-I would advise using a block dairy free ‘butter’ (such as Flora or Stork baking blocks).
-And if possible, finding a dairy free milk with a higher fat content.
+I haven’t specifically tested a dairy free version of my gluten free Stollen.
+However, there are dairy free alternatives available for all the dairy ingredients (butter, milk and cream cheese) so these can probably be used to make a dairy free bread.
+Should you try it, I would advise using a block dairy free ‘butter’ (such as Flora or Stork baking blocks).
+And if possible, find a dairy free milk with a higher fat content.

-> Storing Gluten Free Stollen
+Storing Gluten Free Stollen

 I have tested my gluten free Stollen stored in a variety of ways and to see how long it lasts.
 The recipe shared should stay soft and tasty for about 3 days, without the need to ‘refresh’ (although if overbaked, this may be shorter).
 It needs to be stored tightly wrapped in foil to maintain moisture levels.
 And kept at room temperature.

 If the Stollen has reached a point of tasting a little dry, pop it in the microwave for a few seconds to pep it up.
 It will also taste amazing with thick cream or custard.